 Final Thoughts On Shark Cage Diving With Great White Sharks

 When I went shark cage diving, it was before I gave up meat, and the ethics never crossed my mind.
+It was just something on my travel bucket lists.
 Older and wiser, I’m still not sure.
 South Africa is a country struggling, and they need tourist dollars.
 So in that respect, it’s helpful.
 Also, they don’t harm the sharks, so again, nothing wrong.
 The only potential issue would be the sharks association with humans and food.
 So if that bothers you, I respect that.
-For me, personally, I don’t see anything wrong with it.
+Personally, I don’t see anything wrong with it.
 And looking back, it was one of the most exhilarating experiences of my life.
 Face to face with an apex predator.
 Wowzer.

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!